wanliqun/Crypto-Token-Tracker/README.md

 3. Replace `tronscan.api_keys` with your actual tronscan open api key.
 4. Save the changes.

-To configure the project, you need to create a .env file in the root directory of the project.
-This file should contain the following environment variables:

-DB_CONNECTION_STRING=your_database_connection_string
-your_database_connection_string

 ## Commands

 - `tron track`: This command is used to start crawling the USDT transfer flow to the exchange into the database from a specified address.
 Here is an example of how to use it: